telerik/blazor-docs/components/chart/pan-and-zoom/zoom.md

 # Zoom

-The `Zoom` feature allows you to zoom in/out the Telerik Blazor Chart component.
+The `Zoom` feature allows you to zoom in or out the Telerik UI for Blazor Chart component.
 This functionality works with both `category` and `numeric` series.

 ## Configuring the Zoom Settings